kishor-kashid/ClipForge/memory-bank/activeContext.md

   - ⏳ GitHub release created

 ## Active Questions
-- Should we prioritize timeline zoom features or export options?
+- Should we prioritize fixing thumbnail display or implementing export options?
 - Is cloud upload bonus feature worth the implementation time?
 - What level of testing is expected for advanced timeline features?